 setup, see below the output as a summary:

-setup process will take a while - typically some minutes for the first run (depending on the performances of your Internet connection and your workstation).
-A bunch of NPM modules and Ruby Gems are downloaded and linked for the components part of the project.
+setup process will take a while.
+Typically some minutes for the first run, depending on your Internet connection bandwidth and the workstation performance.
+Many NPM modules and Ruby Gems are downloaded and linked for the components part of the project.
 See

-setup as an extended install and build process to manage an initial setup for your new website.
+setup as an extended install and build process to manage your new website’s initial setup.

 Run and develop a starter web